ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modernizing-existing-add-ons.md

 In order to harness the new add-on development methodology, you will have to do a few SMALL updates to your existing add-on's.

 TIP: You don't have to migrate your add-on to the new development methodology.
-After making the following changes, you can leave your add-ons as is, and start with new / additional development in the new method.
+After making the following changes, you can leave your add-ons as is, and start new / additional development in the new method.

 [TOC]